DavidAlphaFox/babelia/README.md

   - [x] guix: guile-build-system
 - [x] logging library with colored output
 - [x] okvs/fts: consider all keywords
-- [x] okvs/wiredtiger: move the lock to the record.
+- [x] okvs/wiredtiger: move the lock to the record
-- [x] parse query into a closure procedure
+- [x] parse query into a closure
+- [x] babelia words counter: sorted by count
+  - [x] counter-fold
+- [ ] babelia words stop update FILENAME: input text file with stop word that must be ignored as seed candidates.
+  - [ ] mapping-clear via okvs-range-remove
+- [ ] A query with only stop words will be rejected.
+- [ ] babelia words buzz update: FILENAME
+- [ ] a query that is one buzz word will be rejected, it requires at least one other term that may be a buzz word.
+- [ ] babelia cache update FILENAME
+- [ ] babelia cache refresh
+- [ ] log queries that take more that 5 seconds (configurable),
+- [ ] babelia queries show: output slow queries,
 - [ ] td-idf
 - [ ] check.scm: make it possible to execute tests from low level to high level (or high level to low level)
 - [ ] extract and sanitize title of the document before indexing
-- [ ] babelia terms popular: output most popular terms
-- [ ] babelia cache add: input text files with positive queries that must be cached:
-  - [ ] when the positive part of query match a cached query, fetch results from cache and apply negation if any,
-- [ ] babelia stop-words add: input text files with stop word that must be ignored from seed sampling.
-- [ ] A query with only stop word must be rejected,
-- [ ] log queries that take more that 5 seconds (configurable),
-- [ ] babelia queries slow: output slow queries,
-- [ ] babelia cache refresh: refresh the cache.
 - [ ] crawler:
   - [ ] babelia crawler add URL:
     - [ ] if has a path index only the given URL if it is html and